Pavithra2705/ai-ml-capstone-project/README.md

-- The relationship is not fully straight (non-linear)
+The relationship is not fully straight (non-linear)

-- But still follows a clear pattern
+But still follows a clear pattern

 For feature selection later, I will consider both, but give more importance to Spearman when needed.

----

-## 11. GroupBy Analysis
+11. GroupBy Analysis

-I grouped data by **season** and calculated:
+I grouped data by season and calculated:

-- Mean
+Mean

-- Standard deviation
+Standard deviation

-- Count
+Count

 From this, I found:

-- Season with highest average bike demand
+Season with highest average bike demand

-- Season with highest variation
+Season with highest variation

-### Mean Ratio
+Mean Ratio

 I compared:

-- Highest mean season
+Highest mean season

-- Lowest mean season
+Lowest mean season

 Then calculated the ratio between them.